-The planning process prepares you to ask candidates about only the essential skills and qualifications required, and helps prevent you from asking off-the-cuff questions that could be illegal.
+The planning process prepares you to ask candidates about only the essential skills and qualifications required and helps prevent you from asking off-the-cuff questions that could be illegal.
 Consulting with HR professionals is also a critical part of the preparation process.

-As an HR professional, it is your job to train and guide hiring managers and other company interviewers in fair hiring practices.
+The job of an HR professional is to train and guide hiring managers and other company interviewers in fair hiring practices.
 Many companies mandate a formal training program before any employee is permitted to interview candidates; it’s also a good idea to provide a written overview for all interviewers and a brief refresher curriculum from time to time.
-And it is the responsibility of the HR department to stay up to date on new laws and legal interpretation of existing acts.

 Job Relevance is the Key Factor

 When it comes to your interview questions, they should be designed to determine a candidate’s capability to perform the essential functions you have defined for the job.
 Just be sure to couch your inquiries in job-relevant language, and don’t make assumptions about a candidate’s ability or disability.

-For example, let’s say you are interviewing a wheelchair-bound candidate for an account manager position, and you have determined that an essential function of the job is to visit client sites.
-It’s perfectly legal to ask how the candidate would perform this essential function:
+For example, let’s say you’re interviewing a wheelchair-bound candidate for an account manager position, and you have determined that an essential function of the job is to visit client sites.
+It’s perfectly acceptable to ask how the candidate would perform this essential function, with a question like:

 “This job will require you to be out of the office meeting with clients several days per week.
 Can you tell me how you would get around?”

-It is not OK to say to this same candidate, "How long have you been disabled?” or “What is your particular disability?”
+It is not okay to say to this same candidate questions like: “How long have you been disabled?” or “What is your particular disability?”

 In other areas, where a disability is not visible, again you should confine your questions to essential job functions or workplace environment issues.
 This is also true for other characteristics, such as family size.
-For example, while you cannot ask a candidate if he or she has children or has adequate child care, you can ask about ability to perform the job with a question such as:
+For example, while you cannot ask a candidate if he or she has children or has adequate childcare, you can ask about their ability to perform the job with a question such as:

 “This job requires you to travel overnight about 2 days per week and to attend out-of-town conferences once per month.
-Does this travel schedule prevent a problem for you?”
+Does this travel schedule present a problem for you?”

 Legal and Illegal Inquiries

-Following are some of the key areas that are covered by fair hiring laws.
-You will see a trend in what is legal and what is illegal — essentially, you cannot ask questions that will reveal information that can lead to bias in hiring, but you can ask questions that relate to job performance.
+The following are some of the key areas that are covered by fair hiring laws.
+You will see a trend in what are considered legal interview questions and what are not — essentially, you cannot ask questions that will reveal information that can lead to bias in hiring, but you can ask questions that relate to job performance.

 Consistency Equals Fairness